ropensci/MODIStsp/README.md

         ```

     * Windows: create a Task following [these instructions](https://technet.microsoft.com/en-us/library/cc748993.aspx); add the path of the MODIStsp.bat launcher as Action (point 6), and specify  `-g -s "X:/yourpath/youroptions.RData"` as argument.

+[^1^]: If you encounter problems installing the gWidgetsRgtk2 library, please signal it in the [issues](https://github.com/lbusett/MODIStsp/issues) GitHub page of MODIStsp and we'll try to help you !